taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Getting_Started/Connect_your_Cloud.md

 ---

-Next, we will proceed with [creating your first Taikun Project.](https://docs.taikun.cloud/CloudWorks/Getting_Started/Project_Creation/)
+Next, we will proceed with [creating your first Taikun CloudWorks Project.](https://docs.taikun.cloud/CloudWorks/Getting_Started/Project_Creation/)